quanterall/HaskellMaterials/basics/01-values-and-functions.md

 ## Functions

 Functions are written much like values, but have arrows in their type.
-The type that comes after the last arrow is the return type and each arrow before that signifies a new parameter to the function:
+The types, starting at the leftmost, represent the arguments/parameters passed to the function, with the last (rightmost) one representing the return value.

 ```haskell
 addInts :: Int -> Int -> Int